Analyzing Your Results

 - Password: Your password

-- DO NOT use ‘connect to server’ option (it will lock you out of the ftp database)
+For Mac OS, DO NOT use ‘connect to server’ option (it will lock you out of the ftp database).
+In addition to FileZilla, FETCH is also reliable and free for academic and non-profit institutes.

 Analysis and utility software is available: